 - Establishing, modifying, and enforcing child support orders pursuant to article 13 of title 26; and

-- Determining eligibility for public programs established in article 2 of title 26.
+- Determining eligibility for or investigating fraud in public programs established in article 2 of title 26.

 "Human services worker" also includes employees of juvenile detention facilities who have contact with juveniles.

 (Note: Italicized words indicate new material added to the original summary; dashes through words indicate deletions from the original summary.)